Advancing the health of the planet and its inhabitants

-I strive to advance human wellbeing and planetary health through my psychological expertise.
+I strive to advance the health of the planet and its inhabitants through my psychological expertise.
 I regularly publish research on various environmental topics, teach environmental psychology at the undergraduate and postgraduate levels, and collaborate with and offer consulting services to local and international environmental organizations.

 Research Programs